 It was March 17th 2020.
 The day before, on my way home from Morton Bakar Center a 97 bed psychiatric skilled nursing facility where I am the director of psychiatric rehabilitation, I had learned of the immediate shutdown of the entire bay area.
-We heard "shelter in place" for the first time as if another Pearl Harbor had occurred and we were ordered to remain home, shut out the lights and hide under our desks.'
+We heard "shelter in place" for the first time as if another Pearl Harbor had occurred.
+We were ordered to remain home, shut out the lights and hide under our desks.
+Or so it seemed.

 Now, only hours later I arose to early light in my already quiet neighborhood in Contra Costa County and heard for the first time something I had never heard before.
 This, despite over 30 years of tinnitus that I had acquired as a dull ringing in my ears during a loud theatrical run.

 This particular morning sound, however, was deep and dissipated.
 It was the sound of no sound.
 It was the sound of people, not working, not rising, not getting the children up for school.
 It had a true solidness and it was surreal, apocalyptic, sudden, frightening, disquieting and filled with a dull anxiety.
 For surely something was wrong, and I was going to my job in Hayward.

 I ate quickly, left my sleeping wife and pulled onto a deserted highway usually lined with traffic even during my early commute.

 March in the bay is always frosty and a new cold front had moved in revealing snow on our Mt.
 Diablo and more promise of snow in the Sierra Nevada that night.